 A No Win No Fee arrangement, such as a Conditional Fee Agreement (CFA) means no upfront fees are needed to hire the solicitor.
 A legally capped success fee is taken from the awards of successful claims.
 There is no success fee to pay when claims fail.

 Our advisors could connect you to our panel of personal injury solicitors if the claim seems eligible.
-They can also answer the question, ‘my child got hit by a car, can I claim’ along with other questions you may have.

 To get in touch: